B.A. multimedia journalism, B.A. political science | Oklahoma State University

 I’m from Jones, Oklahoma, a town about three thousand people call home.
 I grew up in a University of Oklahoma family, and I imagined myself carrying on the tradition for most of my life.
 As college decision time neared, I realized I belonged at Oklahoma State University, so I trusted my gut and took an alternative path, a theme that defined my college career.

 Although I outgrew my crimson and creamed colored dreams, my love for writing didn’t fade with age.
 I grew up playing with the reporter American Girl Doll, Kit, and I started my own newspaper in elementary school.
-The Backyard Barn News ran only one Sunday.
+The Animal Gazzete ran only one Sunday.
 I couldn’t come up with a second week of stories and neither could my unpaid staff reporter (my little brother).
-I ditched The Backyard Barn News for the barn, and I began barrel racing when I was 13.
+I ditched The Animal Gazzete for animals, and I began barrel racing when I was 13.
 Now, I’m back where I started: the newspaper.
 And I write about more than farm animals now.

 I cover politics, crime, breaking news and everything in between that piques my interest.
 I added a second degree plan in political science halfway through college to gain an unbiased, educated perspective on the topics I covered, and I owe my journalism experience to newsrooms, not classrooms.
 I’ve been a natural at writing, but I learned journalism is about so much more.
 The bright blue O’Colly newsroom became my sanctuary during hard times, and I could escape reality as long as I had my Tulsa World press badge around my neck.
 Read more about it in my column for the Oklahoma Press Association here.